restaumatic/bambik/doc/InShort.md

-# 1. Lenses generalized to optics
+# 1. From lenses to optics

-Lenses, prisms etc are useful for navigation through data structures.
+Lenses, prisms, traversals etc, under common name of optics, provide a convenient way for navigating through data structures.

-But they are heteregenous and not composable.
+Problem: Concrete (explicit) encoding of optics is heteregenous hence not composable.

 # 2. Profunctor optics

-Profunctor optics encodes optics in homogenous and composable way.
+Profunctor optics encodes optics in homogenous thus composable way.

-But how powerful profunctor optics really is in navigating through data structures?
+Question: Are profunctor optics expressive enough in navigating through data structures?

 # 3. The power of optics

-Products, Co-products, isomorphisms, functions...
+  1. Isomorphism (Profunctor) and its sub classes:
+    1. Isomorphism
+    1. Projection and its sub classes:
+      1. Constant
+  1. Lens (Strong) and its sub classes:
+    1. Field
+  1. Prism (Choice) and its sub classes:
+    1. Constructor
+  1. Null (ProfunctorZero)

 Optics describes the structure of data without releaving its representation (data constructors, functions etc)